-Respect for other skiers and snowboarders
+Consideration for other skiers and snowboarders

-Control of speed and driving style
+Mastery of speed and driving style

-Running-in, starting up and driving uphill
+Running in, starting and driving uphill

 Ascent and descent

-Notice the characters
+Observe the characters